-Falls are the leading cause of death due to injury among the elderly (1).
-In fact, elderly patients are 3 times as likely to die following a ground-level fall compared to young adults (2).
+Falls are the leading cause of injury-related death among the elderly (1).
+In fact, elderly patients are three times more likely to die following a ground-level fall compared to young adults (2).
 This is often due to weak bones.
-The misconception is that elders fall and then break their bones, but the sad reality is that their bones break first, and then they fall!
-That’s how fragile the average person becomes as they age.
+The common misconception is that seniors fall and then break their bones, but the sad reality is that their bones often break first—then they fall!
+That’s how fragile the average person becomes with age.

-Of course, we all know the importance of “use it or lose it,” but what’s disturbing is that people believe that they can use very little to prevent bone loss.
-That’s not true!
-Weightbearing exercise is important, but the load must be significant and it should be applied to the axial skeleton, not just the appendicular skeleton.
-In other words, the load should be supported by the spine, not just raised by the limbs.
+We all know the importance of “use it or lose it,” but what’s troubling is the belief that minimal effort can prevent bone loss.
+That’s simply not true!
+Weight-bearing exercise is crucial, but the load must be significant and applied to the axial skeleton, not just the appendicular skeleton.
+In other words, the spine should support the load, not just the limbs.

-So if you plan to use exercise to help you prevent bone loss, make sure you do the right thing.
-There’s a big difference between wrist curls and back squats.
-There’s also a big difference between raising two pink dumbbells and a heavy loaded barbell.
+If you’re using exercise to prevent bone loss, make sure you’re doing it right.
+There’s a big difference between wrist curls and back squats—just like there’s a big difference between lifting two pink dumbbells and a heavy-loaded barbell.

 Iron Man vs. Pepper Potts

-Gwyneth Paltrow is an Oscar-winning actress who I believe has done a wonderful job at promoting physical activity to the masses, but I’m not so sure that her personal fitness regimen is ideal for bone health.
+Gwyneth Paltrow is an Oscar-winning actress who has done a great job promoting physical activity to the masses.
+However, her personal fitness regimen may not be ideal for bone health.

-A few years ago, Paltrow announced that she had osteopenia, a precursor to the brittle-bone disease osteoporosis (3).
-Paltrow is known to exercise regularly, as much as 6 times a week, but she believes that weight training is just for a muscle-toning purpose and that women shouldn’t lift weights more than 3 pounds (4).
-There are many factors that contribute to osteopenia, but it makes you wonder if Paltrow’s condition would’ve been different if she trained less frequently with higher loads?
+A few years ago, Paltrow revealed that she had osteopenia, a precursor to osteoporosis (3).
+She exercises regularly—up to six times a week—but believes weight training is only for muscle toning and that women shouldn’t lift more than three pounds (4).
+While multiple factors contribute to osteopenia, one has to wonder: would her condition be different if she trained less frequently with heavier loads?

-If you’re interested in improving your bone density through exercise, here’s what the research says:
+If you want to improve bone density through exercise, here’s what the research says:

-• Bone mass can be significantly increased by a strength regimen that uses high loads and low repetitions, but not by an endurance regimen that uses low loads and high repetitions (5).
+- Bone mass can be significantly increased with a strength regimen that uses high loads and low repetitions, but not with an endurance regimen that uses low loads and high repetitions (5).

-• The magnitude required to produce an effective stimulus for bone remodeling appears to be a 1-10 repetition maximum load, or 85-100% of your one repetition maximum (6).
+- The stimulus required for effective bone remodeling appears to be a 1-10 repetition maximum load, or 85-100% of your one-rep max (6).

 References

-Gwyneth Paltrow Diet, Exercise Routine, Workout Tips. http://healthyceleb.com/gwyneth-paltrow-diet-exercise-routine-workout-tips/5757
+Gwyneth Paltrow Diet, Exercise Routine, Workout Tips.
+Healthy Celeb

 Kerr D., Morton A., Dick I., Prince R. (1996).
 Exercise effects on bone mass in postmenopausal women are site-specific and load-dependent.
 J Bone Miner Res 11: 218-225.

 Kraemer, W. J. (1994).
 General adaptations to resistance and endurance training programs.
-In T. Baechle (Eds.), Essentials of strength training and conditioning (pp. 135-136).
+In T. Baechle (Ed.), Essentials of Strength Training and Conditioning (pp. 135-136).
 Champaign: Human Kinetics.